vinceimbat/vinceimbat/content/seiza.md

 - The subtle difference between zazen and seiza is that in seiza it is encouraged to drop the solar plexus to achieve a more natural sitting position in accordance with gravity.
 In contrast, the traditional zazen posture seems to encourage self-power (i.e., "I must experience satori with my self-power.").
 - Your *heso* (navel) should face heaven.

+# History of seiza

+Friends of Seiza (Seizanotomo)

+Okada didn't have an organization

 # Resources

 - Hara: The Vital Center of Man (book)
+- Recommendations for Doing Seiza book (available in: https://archive.org/details/okadashikiseizan0000unse)

 # References